VibhutiChoubisa/AI-Retrieval-System/README.md

 > “debugging a full retrieval + evaluation system under realistic constraints”

-This is the key production-level insight:
+So the final key insight is:

 > In real-world IR systems, performance is jointly determined by model quality, data structure, and evaluation correctness — not just retrieval architecture.